Aliens vs. Predator (comics): Publications

-Aliens vs. Predator was introduced in Dark Horse Presents #36 in February 1990.
+Aliens vs. Predator was introduced in Dark Horse Presents #36 in February 1990 as a conclusion to a three-part story arc.
 The two previous issues had separate stories for the two franchises, #34 (November 1989) had an Aliens story and #35 (December 1989) had a Predator story with #36 bringing the two franchises together for the first time.

 Collected editions

 A number of Aliens vs. Predator trade paperbacks have been published: